Chronic limb threatening ischemia: Research

 As of 2015 pCMV-vegf165, a gene-therapy was being studied in critical limb ischemia.

-In 2014, a trial was started to better understand the best revascularization technique for CLI.
+In 2014, a trial was started to better understand the best revascularization technique for critical limb ischemia.
 As of 2017, it had enrolled nearly half of the 2100 people needed to complete the trial.
 A similar study, BASIL 2 (Bypass Versus Angio plasty in Severe Ischaemia of the Leg), is being conducted in the United Kingdom.